Terms used:

 This competition consists of a Free Skating Program to music of two minutes 30 seconds in length (plus or minus 10 seconds).
 A well-balanced Juvenile Pairs Free Skating Program contains:

-• Maximum of one Twist Lift: must be a single; called to maximum Level Base
+- Maximum of one Twist Lift: juvenile or single; called to maximum Level Base

-• Maximum of one step sequence, called to maximum Level Base: must fully utilize the ice surface
+- Maximum of one step sequence, called to maximum Level 1 (achieved through difficult steps and turns): must fully utilize the ice surface

 2.2.
 Pre-Novice Pairs